 Since many technical problems can be resolved by restarting, it never hurts to restart your computer/laptop.
 Often this will be enough to fix the keyboard problem.

-If your Samsung keyboard stops working, you can try change the keyboard settings in your computer to fix it.
+If your Samsung keyboard on your laptop stops working, you can try change the keyboard settings in your computer to fix it.

 - Open the Settings app in your computer (or Control Panel if you’re using Windows 7).